-The course also covers all the rules and regulations related to swan hunting.
+The course also covers the rules and regulations related to swan hunting.
 You can find those rules on pages 11-15.

-If you obtain a swan permit
+lf you obtain a swan permit

-If you are fortunate enough to obtain a swan permit, there are strict regulations in place and a mandatory reporting requirement.
+If you obtain a swan permit, there are strict regulations in place and a mandatory reporting requirement.
 You must submit a complete report, even if you do not hunt or harvest a swan.
 For details, see page 15.

 If you do harvest a swan, you must tag it, and then have it measured by a Division employee or Bear River Migratory Bird Refuge representative within 72 hours of harvest.
-Important: Swan tagging rules have changed this year.
-See page 15 for details.
+Important: If the hunt closes early, hunters who haven't harvested will not receive a refund and their preference points will not be reinstated.